-Mycenae was the main Greek city when Homer wrote in 800 B.C. about the Trojan War in 1200 B.C.
-The Iliad and the Odyssey were already old during the classical Greece period 500-350 B.C.
+Mycenae was the main Greek city when Homer wrote in 800 B.C. about the Trojan War of 1200 B.C.
+The Iliad and the Odyssey were already old during the classical period 500-350 B.C.
 Troy was in modern Turkey on the other side of the Aegean.
-It was an early Greek town.
+It was an early Greek colony.

 Heinrich Schliemann, a German archaeologist, discovered Troy in 1870, and Mycenae in 1876.
 He found what he believed to be the death mask of Agamemnon.
 Schliemann's wife Sophia was photographed wearing jewelry found by her husband.

 Epidaurus is an open-air theater in the Peloponnese.
 It is still used.

 Nauplia is a seaport town in the Peloponnese.